zipmark/rspec_api_documentation/README.md

 - filter - Filter by example document type
 - exclusion_filter - Filter by example document type
 - url_prefix - Add before all links on the index page, useful if docs are located in `public/docs`, must include a leading `/`, no trailing `/`; eg `/docs`
+- curl_host - Used when adding a cURL output to the docs
 - keep_source_order - By default examples and resources are ordered by description.
 Set to true keep the source order.

 ### Example Configuration